kadirkiras/json-excel-converter/README.md

-# JSON to Excel Converter
+# JSON and Excel Converter

-A simple Node.js application to convert JSON data to Excel format.
+A simple Node.js application to convert between JSON and Excel formats.
+This is an open-source project that provides bidirectional conversion capabilities.

 ## Features

 - Convert JSON arrays or objects to Excel files
+- Convert Excel files to JSON format
 - Automatic column width adjustment
 - Bold formatting for header row
 - Simple command-line interface
 - Can be used as a module in other projects
+- Supports both .xlsx and .xls formats
+- Automatic format detection based on file extension

 ## Installation